 Following the publication of data demonstrating that ICV GLP-1 dose-dependently inhibits food intake A role for glucagon-like peptide-1 in the central regulation of feeding.
 Nature.
-1996 4;379(6560):69-72, subsequent studies demonstrated that blockade of CNS GLP-1 action using ICV infusion of exendin (9-39) increased food intake and promoted weight gain in rats Repeated intracerebroventricular administration of glucagon-like peptide-1-(7-36) amide or exendin-(9-39) alters body weight in the rat.
+1996 4;379(6560):69-72subsequent studies demonstrated that blockade of CNS GLP-1 action using ICV infusion of exendin (9-39) increased food intake and promoted weight gain in rats Repeated intracerebroventricular administration of glucagon-like peptide-1-(7-36) amide or exendin-(9-39) alters body weight in the rat.
 Endocrinology.
 1999 140(1):244-50.
 Similarly, injection of exendin (9-39) into the lateral hypothalamus increased food intake in satiated rats Peptides that regulate food intake: glucagon-like peptide 1-(7-36) amide acts at lateral and medial hypothalamic sites to suppress feeding in rats.
 Am J Physiol Regul Integr Comp Physiol.
 2003 Jun;284(6):R1427-35.

-Over the last several years, the evidence linking GLP-1 action in the CNS to regulation of food intake and body weight has been confirmed by multiple independent laboratories.
+The evidence linking GLP-1 action in the CNS to regulation of food intake and body weight has been confirmed by multiple independent laboratories.
 Although the PVN of the hypothalamus was the initial focus of studies linking GLP-1 actions to satiety, several studies have now demonstrated, using direct injection approaches, that multiple brain regions are capable of transducing a CNS satiety effect in response to GLP-1, including the LH, DMH, and VMH, as shown in The diverse roles of specific GLP-1 receptors in the control of food intake and the response to visceral illness.
 J Neurosci.
 2002 Dec 1;22(23):10470-6. and Peptides that regulate food intake: glucagon-like peptide 1-(7-36) amide acts at lateral and medial hypothalamic sites to suppress feeding in rats.
 Am J Physiol Regul Integr Comp Physiol.
 2003 Jun;284(6):R1427-35.

 The mechanisms transducing the anorectic actions of GLP-1R agonists appear to overlap with those activated by PYY(3-36), but distinct pathways can be identified for these 2 different types of peptides, as illustrated in The inhibitory effects of peripheral administration of peptide YY(3-36) and glucagon-like peptide-1 on food intake are attenuated by ablation of the vagal-brainstem-hypothalamic pathway.
 Brain Res.
 2005 May 17;1044(1):127-31. and Peripheral Exendin-4 and Peptide YY3-36 Synergistically Reduce Food Intake through Different Mechanisms in Mice.
 Endocrinology.
 2005 Jun 2; [Epub ahead of print].